Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Erinn Murphy -- Piper Jaffray -- Analyst

 Sure.
 Thank you, Erinn.
 Great.
 Great questions.
 Overall, we have not seen a change in theme, Erinn, from the last few quarters.
-I would say that's globally this past quarter most of the growth is coming -- or outsized growth coming especially from Asia; China domestically being and continuing to lead, and I would say that a lot of the growth is coming from a couple of the traditional European brands that are driving outsized dollar performance with the U.S. this past quarter having grown closer to a low-single- to mid-single- digit rate relative to the high single-digit rate that we saw globally with a slight deceleration from the September quarter.
-In terms of what drives this at the end of the day, Erinn, it is the same themes we've discussed that has a lot to do obviously with brand connection in the motion, innovation -- and consumers -- and driving desirability with consumers.
-Everything that we've been doing for the past several years; obviously, we're in a very different situation with very different distribution than the traditional European luxury brands has been focused just on that.
-We have work still ahead of us, but continue to be incredibly satisfied with the progress made, and of course, never fully satisfied with the realization that it never ends and there's a lot of ahead of us.
-And I'm really excited by what Josh and the team have plans for the next 12 months in terms of both product and marketing, and of course, couldn't be happier with the work that Michella and Anna (ph) doing on Kate.
-Again, I highly encourage you guys to go and experience that over this quarter and next as everything goes out, and of course, (inaudible) in the team at Stuart Weitzman when we think about the progress in just 12 months getting back first to deliveries and then ticking off this quarter with a really innovative marketing campaign, encourage you guys to stay tuned for that one because there is more coming and the Yang Mi collaboration for China is very exciting where that's getting again tremendous (inaudible) , so very just excited by the brand (inaudible) being done and us to getting a return on those investments.
+I would say that's, globally this past quarter most of the growth is coming -- or outsized growth coming especially from Asia; China domestically being and continuing to lead, and I would say that a lot of the growth is coming from a couple of the traditional European brands that are driving outsized dollar performance with the U.S. this past quarter having grown closer to a low-single- to mid-single- digit rate relative to the high single-digit rate that we saw globally with a slight deceleration from the September quarter.
+In terms of what drives this at the end of the day, Erinn, it is the same themes we've discussed that have a lot to do obviously with brand connection and emotion, innovation -- in consumers -- and driving desirability with consumers.
+Everything that we've been doing for the past several years; obviously, we're in a very different situation with very different distribution than the traditional European luxury brands, has been focused just on that.
+We have work still ahead of us, but continue to be incredibly satisfied with the progress made, and of course, never fully satisfied with the realization that it never ends and there's a lot ahead of us.
+And I'm really excited by what Josh and the team have planned for the next 12 months in terms of both product and marketing, and of course, couldn't be happier with the work that Nicola and Anna are doing on Kate.
+Again, I highly encourage you guys to go and experience that over this quarter and next as everything rolls out, and of course, Eraldo and the team at Stuart Weitzman when we think about the progress in just 12 months getting back first to deliveries and then kicking off this quarter with a really innovative marketing campaign, encourage you guys to stay tuned for that one because there is more coming and the Yang Mi collaboration for China, very exciting where that's getting again tremendous buzz, so very just excited by the brand work being done and us to getting a return on those investments.

 Operator